Azure-Samples/azure-spring-boot-samples/keyvault/spring-cloud-azure-starter-keyvault-secrets/secret-client/README.md

 - java
 products:
 - azure-key-vault
-name: Managing secrets stored in Azure Key Vault by autoconfigured SDK client in Spring Boot application
+name: Managing Secrets Stored in Azure Key Vault by Autoconfigured SDK Client in Spring Boot Application
 description: This sample demonstrates how to manage secrets stored in Azure Key Vault by autoconfigured SDK client in Spring Boot application.
 ---

-# Using Key Vault Secrets With Spring Cloud Azure Key Vault Secrets Starter
+# Managing Secrets Stored in Azure Key Vault by Autoconfigured SDK Client in Spring Boot Application

 This sample illustrates the simplest usage of `spring-cloud-azure-starter-keyvault-secrets`.
 To learn all features, please refer to [reference doc](https://microsoft.github.io/spring-cloud-azure/current/reference/html/index.html#secret-management).